GDSC-SCTCE/Code-Blocks/contribution.md

 2. Paste your project inside ` /projects/<project_name> `folder.
 3. Also put your **photo inside this same folder** , so you can use it on card.
 4. Create a card for your project inside `/projects.html. `
+5. Paste the card code below the previous card code.
+6. Commit and create PR.
+7. Create a PR with the given structure is appreciated.

 ## How to create the card
 >Use the given below code snippet to create the card
+> **Look for: "Change below here"**
+> You have to change at 7 places + Tags.

 ```
 <div class="card bg-light shadow">
                 <div class="card-left bg-red-dark">